eduardogfma/ruby-on-rails-development-environment/README.md

 - Your application source code lives in the directory defined by `LOCAL_WORKSPACE_PATH` in your `.env` file, which is mounted into `/app` in the container.
 - The path pointed to by `LOCAL_WORKSPACE_PATH` (e.g., `./workspace`) is ignored by this repository's `.gitignore` file, allowing your applications to have their own separate Git history.
-- The PostgreSQL data is persisted in a local `./postgres_data` directory, which is also ignored by Git.
+- The PostgreSQL data is persisted in a named Docker volume (`postgres_data`) to ensure data survives between container restarts.
 - The container creates a `dev` user with the same UID/GID as your host user to avoid permission issues.